Conservancy fairy shrimp

-The conservancy fairy shrimp (Branchinecta conservatio) is a small crustacean in the family Branchinectidae.
+The conservancy fairy shrimp (Branchinecta conservatio) is an endangered small crustacean in the family Branchinectidae.
 It ranges in size from about 1.25 cm to 2.5 cm long.
+This species is endemic to California in the United States.

 Fairy shrimp are aquatic species in the order Anostraca.
 They have delicate elongate bodies, large stalked compound eyes, no carapaces, and eleven pairs of swimming legs.
 They glide gracefully upside down, swimming by beating their legs in a complex, wavelike movement that passes from front to back.
 Fairy shrimp feed on algae, bacteria, protozoa, rotifers and detritus.
-This species is endemic to California in the United States.

 Ecology

 Conservancy fairy shrimp inhabit rather large, moderately turbid cool-water vernal pools which fill with water in the rainy season, then slowly dry up from their outer, more shallow edges to their deeper areas in the center.
 However, the shrimp are gone long before the pool finally dries up.
 The fairy shrimp have been spotted and collected in vernal pools from early November to early April.

 Female fairy shrimp carry their eggs in a ventral brood sac.
 The eggs are either dropped to the pool bottom or remain in the brood sac until the mother dies and sinks.
 When the pool dries out, so do the eggs.
 They remain in the dry pool bed until rains and other environmental stimuli hatch them.

 Resting fairy shrimp eggs are known as cysts.
 They are capable of withstanding heat, cold and prolonged desiccation.
 When the pools refill, some, but not all, of the cysts may hatch.
 The cyst bank in the soil may contain cysts from several years of breeding.

 Hatching can begin within the same week that a pool starts to fill.
 Average time to maturity is forty-nine days.
 In warmer pools, it can be as few as nineteen.